TimeDevBlocker/TransientViT/README.md

-# TransientViT: CNN-Transformer hybird real/bogus classifier for the Kilodegree Automatic Transient Survey (KATS)
+# TransientViT: A novel CNN - Vision Transformer hybrid real/bogus transient classifier for the Kilodegree Automatic Transient Survey
-TransientViT is a CNN-Vision Transformer (ViT) hybird model to differentiate between transients (real detections) and image artifacts (bogus detections) for the Kilodegree Automatic Transient Survey (KATS).
+TransientViT is a CNN - Vision Transformer (ViT) hybird model to differentiate between transients (real detections) and image artifacts (bogus detections) for the Kilodegree Automatic Transient Survey (KATS).
 Some image samples are provided in ./images for evaluation.

 ## Quickstart Guide
 ### 0. 环境
 ```